senbox-org/optical-toolbox/README.md

 Add $JAVA_HOME/bin, $MAVEN_HOME/bin to your PATH.

-Clone the S3TBX source code and related repositories into a directory referred to a ${snap} from here on
+Clone the Optical Toolbox source code and related repositories into a directory referred to a ${snap} from here on

     cd ${snap}
     git clone https://github.com/senbox-org/snap-engine.git